kazemihabib/Huggingface-Agents-Course-Marimo-Edition/README.md

 I decided to convert the original Jupyter notebooks into Marimo format.
-This process serves as both a learning exercise to master Marimo's capabilities and creates a resource for others interested in experiencing the course content through a more interactive and maintainable notebook environment.
+This process serves as both a learning exercise to master Marimo's capabilities and creates a resource for others interested in experiencing the course content through a reactive and maintainable notebook environment.

 ## 🌟 Why Marimo